2020/21 Part-time Postgraduate course

 This module provides students with an insight into the myriad of issues associated with contractor's claims.
 From the administration of the construction contract to the eventual resolution of the disputed matters, students obtain a comprehensive understanding of the entire process.
 The practical application of the construction contract provisions, together with the applicable legal principles provides for a positive learning experience that is transferable to professional practice.

-This module enables the student to undertake an independent in-depth study of a particular aspect of their course of study.
-This research methods and associated dissertation module gives students the opportunity to demonstrate their skills in problem solving and decision making whilst also refining other skills including investigative and evaluative skills.
+This module enables the student to undertake an independent in-depth study of a particular aspect of Construction Management.
+It facilitates development of skills in problem solving and decision making whilst also refining other skills including investigative and evaluative skills.
 Students are required to demonstrate their knowledge of the subject researched, skills in critical analysis and use of investigative methods.
 Students are required to display these skills in written and oral format that will clearly display analysis of the principal arguments and conclusions of their work.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.